adielmtz/str/README.md

 ### Get/Set the size of the string

-The size of the MutStr object refers to the total amount of allocated memory.
+The size of the MutStr object refers to the amount of allocated memory.
 This value is always larger than the length of the string: `size >= length + 1`.

-MutStr keeps track of the allocated memory using the `size` field.
+The API keeps track of the allocated memory using the `size` field.
 To change it, you must use the `mutstr_set_size()`
 function:

 * If the size is less than or equal to the length of the string, the length will be truncated to `size - 1`.